Okpe: History

 The first king produced by this system was H.R.M.
-Esezi I, Orodje of Okpe, whose sovereignty was around the period of 1770-1779.
+Esezi I, Orodje of Okpe, whose sovereignty was around the period of 1770–1779.

 H.R.M.
 Esezi II became the second Orodje of Okpe.
 As a pioneer advocate of democracy in the land of okpe, he also was pivotal to Nigeria.
 He was among the delegated kings that attended the 1957 Lyttelton Conference held in London in order to seek the Nigerian independence from the indirect government of the colonial master.
-He ruled the kingdom around the period of 1945-1966.
+He ruled the kingdom around the period of 1945–1966.

-H.R.M Orhoro I, the third Orodje of Okpe, ruled the kingdom from around the period of 1972-2004.
+H.R.M Orhoro I, the third Orodje of Okpe, ruled the kingdom from around the period of 1972–2004.
 He was educated at a catholic school and also served in the Nigeria police force.
 He later earned a Business Administration Diploma in the United Kingdom.
 His early life experience served him well as a springboard for establishing and becoming a director of a company, the New Africa Industries Limited.

 H.R.M Orhue I is the fourth and current king of Okpe.
 He has served as a major general in the Nigerian Army.
 He was officially crowned on 29 July 2006.

 Climate

 The climate in Okpe is classified as tropical monsoon (Am).
-The city's average annual temperature is -0.82% lower than Nigeria's averages at 28.64°C (83.55°F).
-Okpe generally has 296.16 wet days (81.14% of the time) and receives about 241.52 millimetres (9.51 inches) of precipitation annually.
+The city's average annual temperature is 0.82% lower than Nigeria's averages at 28.64 °C. Okpe generally has 296.16 wet days (81.14% of the time) and receives about 241.52 millimetres (9.51 inches) of precipitation annually.